 Employers look for technicians with a knowledge of electronics and experience.
 Electronics education may be obtained from junior or community colleges, vocational schools and technical schools.
 Typically, these programs integrate hands-on lab sessions with classroom theory.
 Despite their educational level, these repair technicians must be able to apply electronic knowledge and problem solving skills to evaluate and fix issues with televisions and computer monitors.

-The BLS categorizes electronic home entertainment installers and repairers together.
-The BLS reported that these workers will see an estimated 4% job decline from 2014-2024.
-In May 2015, the median wages for electronic home entertainment equipment installers and repairers were reported as $26.52 hourly and $55,160 annually.
-For telecommunications equipment installers and repairers the median wages were $26.24 hourly and $54,570 annually.
+In May 2018, the median wages for electronic home entertainment equipment installers and repairers were reported as $27.83 hourly.
+For telecommunications equipment installers and repairers the median wages were $26.97 hourly.

-With a 4% decline in jobs projected in this field, candidates planning to pursue a career in television and computer monitor repair can boost their chances by completing a certificate or associate's degree in electronics and pursuing voluntary work opportunities or internships to gain hands-on experience.
-Salaries in this field were in the mid-$50,000s in 2015.
+With the decline in jobs projected in this field, candidates planning to pursue a career in television and computer monitor repair can boost their chances by completing a certificate or associate's degree in electronics and pursuing voluntary work opportunities or internships to gain hands-on experience.